Embracing a more flexible future.

 ACT and ADAPT

 - Create the blueprint for your fully remote or hybrid future and draw from your research to demonstrate how it’s designed to the specific dynamics and workflows of your agency and teams.
 Put into practice as an experiment and be upfront and clear on how, and how often, you’ll measure success.

 - Be ‘all-in’.
 Draw on your belief system and rally everyone around the experiment.
 Recruit their support and feedback to know what’s working and will be right long term.
 And don’t forget to role-model the changes you want to see in your teams.

 Winning agencies will attract and retain a diverse mix of talent based on the strength of culture and thoughtful design of their workplace strategy.
 They will exceed expectations for productivity and creativity by harnessing the strengths of their teams.
 And they’ll do so not because of where they come together but how they make it count.
 Here we see the rise of the interdependent agency - mastering the non-negotiable bonds in order to realise the true power of flexibility.

-First appeared in Creative Brief BITE on 15 July 2021.
+First appeared in Creative Brief BITE.